menuimage

 Description

-tiny-device-monitor.sh is a lightweight network monitoring program - see https://en.wikipedia.org/wiki/Network_monitoring, and runs under Linux or (with Cygwin) Windows.
+tiny-device-monitor.sh is a lightweight network monitoring program - see https://en.wikipedia.org/wiki/Network_monitoring, and runs under Linux.
 It's called 'tiny' because it's little, but sometimes the best things come in small packages!

 Based on the conf file you create (one line per device - example below), or the quoted conf_line on the command line, it checks a list of machines and/or webpages for a response i.e. that they are live.
 For a webpage, it uses wget to check that the response includes some specified key_text; otherwise, it uses ping or, if a port number is specified, nmap.
 It can also test for authenticated access to mail servers.